Random Stability of Random Variables: Main Results

 with $0 < \alpha \le 2$.
 See also \cite[Chapter 9]{KKRbook}, Subsection 9.4.2.1, Theorem 9.4.6.
 This distribution is absolutely continuous on the real line, but its density is explicitly known only for $\alpha = 2$, when it becomes the Laplace distribution.
 The positive $N_p$-stable distribution has Laplace transform with $\beta > 0$ and $\alpha \in (0, 1]$:

 This is commonly known as the {\it Mittag-Leffler distribution}; see \cite[Chapter 9]{KKRbook}, Subsection 9.4.2.2, Theorem 9.4.9.
-Also, in \cite[Chapter 2]{GnedenkoBook}, these were named {\it Kovalenko distributions}, see (3.2) or page 30.
+Also, in \cite[Chapter 2]{GnedenkoBook}, the distribution with the Laplace transform~\eqref{eq:Kovalenko} was named the {\it Kovalenko distribution} after another Ukrainian mathematician, see (3.2) or page 30.
+Some authors call it {\it positive Linnik distribution}, to stress its similarity with the two-sided Linnik distribution from~\eqref{eq:Linnik}.
 This distribution is also absolutely continuous, but its density is explicitly known only for $\alpha = 1$ or $\alpha = 0.5$.
-In the former case, this distribution is exponential, as in~\eqref{eq:exp-density}.
-In the latter case, for $\beta = 1$, it has density

-These were the earliest and most studied examples.
 An entire chapter \cite[Chapter 9]{KKRbook} is devoted to these geometric stable distributions.
 See also a great survey \cite{Koz1} with large bibliography.
 Such geometric stable distributions were studied as far back as in 1984 in \cite{Zolotarev} and also in one early article by T. Kozubowski \cite{Koz1994}.
-Further representation results for the Linnik and the Mittag-Leffler distributions are given in \cite{KorolevZeifman}.
+Further representation results for the Linnik and the Kovalenko distributions are given in \cite{KorolevZeifman}.